How to Make Homemade Lunchables: Don’t pay full price for these things — and, get better quality!

 You’ll also need a handy container to hold your copycat Lunchables.
 I tend to use either:

-You can also simply use plastic sandwich and snack baggies to separate the ingredients inside your child’s lunch bag; it’s less cute, but just as efficient.
+You can also simply use plastic sandwich and snack baggies to separate the ingredients inside your child’s lunch bag; it’s less cute (and less environmentally friendly), but just as efficient.

 Assembling your Lunchables